Atlanta's homeless are flocking to airport atrium overnight

 ATLANTA (AP) — The world's busiest airport has increasingly become a refuge for Atlanta's homeless, especially during cold weather.

-The domestic terminal is sometimes filled with homeless people overnight and into the early morning, The Atlanta Journal-Constitution reported .
+The Atlanta Journal-Constitution reports that the domestic terminal is sometimes filled with homeless people overnight and into the early morning.

 There have periodically been some homeless people at Hartsfield-Jackson Atlanta International Airport, a public terminal open 24 hours a day.

-But after the closure of a large shelter downtown and a prolonged spate of frigid temperatures, this winter large numbers of homeless have been using the airport to escape the cold, the newspaper reported.
+But the newspaper reports that after the closure of a large shelter downtown and a prolonged spate of frigid temperatures, large numbers of homeless have been using the airport to escape the cold.

-Over the past couple of months, many homeless have been taking the train to the Atlanta airport stop, settling down in the chairs or stretching out on the floor in the domestic terminal atrium, the Journal-Constitution reported.
+The Journal-Constitution reports that over the past couple of months, many homeless have been taking the train to the Atlanta airport stop, settling down in chairs in the domestic terminal atrium or stretching out on the floor.

 Information from: The Atlanta Journal-Constitution, http://www.ajc.com